AdithyaNarayan101/adithyanarayan101.github.io/docs/_posts/2024-12-25-Color-Science.markdown

                     <h2 id="studying-the-stimulus-what-is-light-">Studying the stimulus: What is light?</h2>
-                    <p><a href="https://www.nobelprize.org/prizes/physics/2024/press-release/">All Physicists are simply future neuroscientists</a>.
+                    <p><a href="https://www.nobelprize.org/prizes/physics/2024/press-release/">All physicists are simply future neuroscientists</a>.
 Newton was no different. </p>
                     <p>To understand how looking at light gives rise to the perception of color, we need to first understand what light is.
 Newton did a series of elegant experiments to understand the fundamental components of light. </p>

                     <p><img src="/assets/color_science_figs/newton_setup.png" style="width:700px;" alt = 'Newton prism color splitting experiment setup '></p>